SHOULD YOU BUY A CHEAP STOCK LOGO?

 So, you started a company and came up with a name that’s so clever you would make Steven Hawkins proud!
 Great!
 Now what?

-At this point you now need to build a brand, and you’ll need a logo to represent this brilliant new company of yours that is going to take the world by storm.
+At this point you now need to build a brand.
+Your brilliant new company is going to take the world by storm, and you need a logo!
+Your budget is limited so you look for low budget:

-One, you get hold of a popular website that advertises that they can do a logo for you for $5.
-You give yourself a fist pump, click your heels and shebang it’s sorted.
+Option 1: Search for cheap budget logos and choose a website that advertises that they can do a logo for you for $5.
+Give yourself a fist pump, click your heels and shebang it’s sorted.

-Three, you get a whole bunch of quotes from design agencies to design you a logo.
+Option 3: you get a whole bunch of quotes from design agencies to design you a logo.
 You’re willing to spend a little more than options 1 & 2 as you realise you’re untrained in this department and would prefer to spend your time playing to your skills.
-The quotes vary greatly from one company to the next and you choose the cheapest one because you’re someone who always likes a good deal.
+The quotes vary greatly from one company to the next.
+You choose the cheapest one because you’re someone who always likes a good deal.

 So what’s wrong with any of these?
 After all you have limited time and budget and every business is all about increasing the bottom line and getting things done as quickly as possible.
 Right?